-The solid mechanics area examination is a two-hour, closed-book, written examination, which has the stated purpose of determining whether Ph.D. candidates who desire to demonstrate expertise in the solid mechanics area, have sufficient knowledge of the area’s fundamental principles.
+The solid mechanics area examination is a two-hour, closed-book, written examination.
+The purpose of the exam is to determine whether Ph.D. students who desire to conduct their studies in the solid mechanics area, have sufficient knowledge of the area’s fundamental principles.

 - Free-Body Diagrams

 - Axial Loads

 - Torsional Loads

 Bending and Transverse Shear Loads in Beams

 - Principal Stresses and Principal Directions

 - Maximum In-plane and Absolute Maximum Shear Stresses